-After Scudder's death, a new Mirror Master, Evan McCulloch, a Scottish mercenary.
-Like his fellow Rogues Captains Boomerang and Cold, McCulloch spent time on the Suicide Squad, though he also battled a cocaine addiction, a situation expressly forbidden by the Rogues.
+After Scudder's death, Evan McCulloch, a Scottish mercenary, took on the mantle of Mirror Master.
+Like his fellow Rogues Captains Boomerang and Cold, McCulloch spent time on the Suicide Squad, though he also battled a cocaine addiction - a situation expressly forbidden by the Rogues.

-Although depicting Grodd as he is in comics might seem like a tall order on a TV budget, CW's The Flash featured a version of the character who gained his mental abilities from a series of experiments.
+Although depicting Grodd as he is in comic books might seem like a tall order on a TV budget, CW's The Flash featured a version of the character who gained his mental abilities from a series of experiments.

-Eventually, Thawne reappeared, using his time travel abilities to wreak havoc on the also newly-resurrected Barry Allen's past, eventually causing the "Flashpoint" crisis, which broke reality and lead to the formation of the "New 52."
+Eventually, Thawne reappeared, using his time travel abilities to wreak havoc on the also newly-resurrected Barry Allen's past, eventually causing the 'Flashpoint' crisis, which broke reality and leads to the formation of the 'New 52.'

 1. Captain Cold